qramana/jsqubits.d.ts/README_en.md

 git clone git@github.com:qramana/jsqubits.d.ts.git
 ```

-1. copy `jsqubits.d.ts` from cloned directory to your project.
+1. Copy `jsqubits.d.ts` from cloned directory to your project,
-2. add `./path/to/yourProject/jsqubits.d.ts` to `files` property.
+2. Add `./path/to/yourProject/jsqubits.d.ts` to `files` property.

 or, you can use `npm link`